opctl/opctl/docs/install/windows.md

 # prerequisites

-opctl relies on API access to a docker daemon.
+Opctl relies on API access to a docker daemon.

-docker has two offerings supporting windows, docker-machine and docker4win.
+Docker has two offerings supporting windows, docker-machine and docker4win.

-opctl doesn't care which you use, it communicates w/ the docker daemon via API.

 Docker behaves quite differently depending on which offering you choose:

-docker-machine
+### docker-machine
+> note: if you use docker-machine w/ a virtualbox driver & plan on running ops
+> requiring symlinking (such as `npm install`), make sure to run as
+> admin. virtualbox requires admin permissions to enable symlinks on
+> windows

 | pros                      | cons                             |
 |:--------------------------|:---------------------------------|